rozachatz/CashFlowz/README.md

 - AC 4: Source/target account does not exist

 ## Docker Guidelines
-The application and database are now dockerized!
-Let the magic ✨ happen by following the instructions.
+Let the magic ✨ happen by following the instructions below.

-First package the application into a JAR by executing:
+- First package the application into a JAR by executing:
 ````bash
 mvn clean package
 ````
-Now you can power up the application *anytime* by just executing:
+- You can power up the application *anytime* by just executing:
 ````bash
 docker compose up --build
 ````
+note: skip the --build option for subsequent runs (if no changes were applied).